-Menu Record Book The completion of the Menu Record Book (MRB) is one method to document the food served and quantities used to meet the meal requirements for the USDA SFSP Meal Pattern.

-Creditable Foods

-These are foods used to meet the requirements for a reimbursable meal.
-Foods are creditable based on the following: 1) nutrient content; 2) customary function in a meal; 3) USDA regulations; 4) the Food and Drug Administration's (FDA) Standards of Identity: and 5) Federal and State Agency policies.
+- Menu Record Book The completion of the Menu Record Book (MRB) is one method to document the food served and quantities used to meet the meal requirements for the USDA SFSP Meal Pattern. - Creditable Foods These are foods used to meet the requirements for a reimbursable meal.
+Foods are creditable based on the following: 1) nutrient content; 2) customary function in a meal; 3) USDA regulations; 4) the Food and Drug Administration's (FDA) Standards of Identity; and 5) Federal and State Agency policies. - Non-Creditable Foods These are foods that do not meet one or more of the five criteria described under the above creditable foods.

-Non-Creditable Foods

-These are foods that do not meet one or more of the five criteria described under the above creditable foods.
 A meal may contain both creditable and non-creditable foods.
 Non-creditable foods are allowed, for example, to supply calories to meet the energy needs of growing children, or to improve acceptability of the rest of the meal.
 However, non-creditable foods may not be used to meet the meal pattern requirements.
-This list can be found in the Appendix.
+This list can be found in the Appendix. - Reimbursable Those meals that are served as a unit and meet the following requirements: - USDA meal pattern requirements; - Federal regulations; and, - State Agency policies.